Authentication vs. Authorization: What's the Difference?

 What's in a name?
 In this case, quite a bit!
 We usually talk about three concepts:

 Something You Know.
 This could be your password, a personal identification number (PIN), or the answers to secret questions.
-These are things that ideally only you know and can provide to prove your identity.
+Ideally, only you know these and can provide them to prove your identity.

 Something You Have.
 This can be something physical or virtual that you possess, like a hardware token, a smart card, or a mobile device.
 It could also be a software token or a certificate that resides in your device.